mauricioaniche/slr-crawler/README.md

 `mvn clean package -DskipTests=true`

-It creates a jar with all the dependencies.
+It creates a jar with all the dependencies in the `/target` folder.
 Now, just:

 ```
 java -jar slr-crawler-1.0-SNAPSHOT-jar-with-dependencies.jar [options]